secdev02/inFUSEd/README.md

 ## Security Considerations

-- Store your API key securely in the App.config
+- Store your API key securely in the ProjFS-Service.exe.config
 - Consider using Windows DPAPI or other encryption for the config file
 - Monitor API usage to prevent unexpected costs
 - The API key should have appropriate rate limits configured